samikshap10/PixelPulse-Game/README.md

 2. Power on the system.
 3. Play the game by pressing the button to control the character and navigate through obstacles.

-## License
-This project is licensed under the BSD-3-Clause License.
-See the [LICENSE](LICENSE) file for details.